CMU-313/fall-2021-hw4-451-unavailable-for-legal-reasons/README.md

 Confirm that the app is running by navigating to `localhost:5000`.

 ## Manual and Automated Testing
-For the ML model, we tested using the F1 score metric from the Scikit-learn library to obtain an accuracy score on unseen data.
+For the ML model, we manually tested using the F1 score metric from the Scikit-learn library to obtain an accuracy score of 98% on unseen data.

-For the microservice, we did:
+For microservice automated testing, we did:
 - GitHub actions
     - This tests if the build succeeds with no error
 - `pytest` testing
+    - The tests are included in dockerfile/test_client.py.
+To run the tests, cd into dockerfile and run python3.8 -m pytest -v.
+    - The tests currently cover a series of edge cases:
+       - First, we check to see if the client is running at "localhost:5000" (where we expect to get a message telling us to try the predict route).
+       - Then, we check to see if the client predicts on various ranges of data.
+We check to make sure it does not crash and then print the resulting prediction.
+       - Then, we check edge cases: predicting with no features, a missing feature, multiple missing features, and an additional feature.